adamfowleruk/crosscryptfs/docs/DESIGN.md

 These may allow CrossCryptFS to provide better read and write speeds in some scenarios.
 Where not provided, the above values shall be presumed.

+## Keyfile

+Separating out the encryption of the keyfile from the encryption of individual files allows the outer encryption keys to be changed in a single operation without the needs to decrypt and re-encrypt every file.

+The settings file in the outer `.crosscryptfs` folder specifies enough settings to allow crosscryptfs to decrypt the Keyfile only.
+This keyfile contains all information necessary to decrypt the contents of the filesystem itself.
+This includes:-

+- The `.crosscryptfs` settings file in `KEY=VALUE` format
+- Any binary settings file for the chosen encryption mechanism (E.g. ecies.rxpublickey)

+As an example, for an ECIES encryption mechanism where the information is held purely in a non-TPM OpenSSL v3 ECIES scheme on the filesystem, the encrypted keyfile would have the following contents:-

+- Settings file
+  - FSVERSION=1.0.0
+  - ENCRYPTION=ECIESX963SHA256AESGCM
+  - PROVIDER=OPENSSLV3
+  - NAMEHEADER=base64(BINARY)
+- ecies.rxpublickey
+  - If the provider was not OpenSSLv3, E.g. Apple TPM, then this may instead be just a setting in the settings file with the name of the key in the TPM
+- ecies.txprivatekey (which the txpublickey can be generated from)
+  - If the provider was not OpenSSLv3, E.g. Apple TPM, then this may instead be just a setting in the settings file with the name of the key in the TPM

+The format of this file shall consist of the following, for each file:-

+- A uint64_t number for the length of the filename
+- The filename in whatever format is supported (E.g. char string)
+- A uint64_t number for the length of the file
+- The files data
+- Format repeats until all files are encoded

+This shall be represented inside a CrossCryptFS instance as a virtual volume to be operated upon just as if those files existed unencrypted on the containing disc.

+This is a simple lowest common denominator format that is easily to implement on any platform.
+No permissions or file metadata are included because the files merely describe crosscryptfs settings, and thus if you have permission to access and decrypt the keyfile then you can access all of these files.

+Note that the format does not require the settings file to be the first file in the encrypted volume, and nor does it specify the ordering of the keys within the settings file.
+Ideally this should be unpredictable on each encoding of the keyfile to prevent a crib being formed.

 ## Encrypted file format